-As of December 3, 2019, there were 48 confirmed deaths and 2,291 cases of lung illness associated with e-cigarette use reported by all 50 states, the District of Columbia and two U.S. territories.
-The investigation is still ongoing, but vitamin E acetate has been identified as a chemical of concern.
+As of January 14, 2020, there are 60 confirmed deaths and 2,668 cases of lung illness associated with e-cigarette use reported by all 50 states, the District of Columbia and two U.S. territories.
+The investigation is still ongoing, but vitamin E acetate is strongly linked in cases of those who vape and have lung illness.
 This is often added as a thickening agent to e-cigarette or vaping products that have THC in them.
-There may also be other chemicals of concern as the investigation continues.
-Patients with lung illness have reported using over 152 different THC-containing product brands, so the illness is not likely associated with a single brand.
+There may also be other chemicals of concern as the investigation continues but the number of cases continues to decline.
+Patients with lung illness have reported using 152 different THC-containing product brands, so the illness is not likely associated with a single brand.
 Other substances and sources are still under investigation; there may be more than one thing causing the outbreak.
+Those patients who vaped or used e-cigarettes and presented with lung illness used THC-containing products obtained from informal sources in most cases.

 What’s the DoD and the Centers for Disease Control and Prevention saying?
-Basically – while the investigations are ongoing, you should consider not using e-cigarette or vaping products, particularly those containing THC.
+Basically – you should consider not using e-cigarette or vaping products, particularly those containing THC.
+THC products are also illegal for Service members to use.

 Here’s what you need to look out for: